Understanding 529 Withdrawal Rules

 The big day arrives after years of savings—so now what?
 You’ll start by deciding how much you need to withdraw for your qualified expenses.
 You should have an idea of how much will be needed after financial aid and any scholarships have been awarded.

-Once the funds are released, you’ll need a completed form 1099-Q from the IRS.
-This form is specifically for 529 spending and ensures your taxes are calculated accurately, and you are not subject to penalties.
-The 529 plan manager or custodian will complete this form and send the student, parent and IRS a copy.
+Once the funds are released, you’ll need a completed Form 1099-Q from the IRS.
+This form is specifically for 529 plan spending and ensures your taxes are calculated accurately, and you are not subject to penalties.
+The 529 plan manager or custodian will complete this form and send the student, parent, and IRS a copy.